ESA-WEED-project/eo_processing/README.md

         Masking method for Sentinel-2 optical data ('satio', 'mask_scl_dilation', None)
         Note: if set to None, no masking is applied and the S2 L2A data is used as is.

+UDM_masking_algo: str = 'mask_udm_dilation'
+        Masking method for PlanetScope optical data ('satio', 'mask_udm_dilation', None)
+        Note: if set to None, no masking is applied and the PlanetScope data is used as is.

 apply_cloud_mask : bool = True
         if True, the Sentinel-2 data is masked for clouds (based on Sentinel-2 QA band).
         If False, no masking is applied but the mask band is still created and added to the cube.